AltusInitiatives/AltusInitiatives/README.md

-# Shine | Training to be an AI Automation Specialist
+# Shine | AI Automation Specialist in Training

 I help businesses eliminate manual processes by building AI-powered automations that connect the tools they already use to intelligent workflows.